zmrdko/linuxcnc-ethercat/documentation/deasda.md

     <slave idx="1" type="DeASDA3" name="A3"/>
 ```

 To ensure that a change in operational mode does not occur during the linuxcnc runtime, mode setting is done using modParam in the configuration file.
 This setting is optional.
-The defaults mode is CSV (Cyclic Synchronous Velocity).
+The default mode is CSV (Cyclic Synchronous Velocity).

 ```xml
     <slave idx="1" type="DeASDA" name="x-axis">